bahmutov/cypress-visual-testing-workshop/slides/01-waiting/PITCHME.md

 +++

-In the previous retries, the value of CSS property was know
+In the previous retries, the value of CSS property was known

 ```js
 // using cy.invoke "css" method